saulrh/saulrh.github.io/projects.markdown

 did](https://github.com/tridactyl/tridactyl/pull/962) some
 [refactoring](https://github.com/tridactyl/tridactyl/pull/1489) to
 move a bunch of state that should have been per-tab into the per-tab scripts, dramatically improving stability and performance.
-Sadly, in that refactor I also introduced a major security bug, so go me. :tada:
+I also introduced a catastrophic security bug in that refactor, though, so go me >_<.